budget-munchies/budget-munchies-project/README.md

       that make the server inaccessible.

 However, testcafe passes ALL test (5) with no problems on local machine.
 Some crosswiring happened when branches merged, maybe a github issue.
 I quadrupled checked on my local machine.
 Application is up and running and all tests pass.

+I tested GitHub by manually writing changes here and comitting, and they are not working with continuous integration.